mambalex/Instacram/README.md

 5. The post description text
 6. How many comments the post has

-## Level 1
+## Stage 1
-Level 1 focuses on fetching data from the API.
+Stage 1 focuses on fetching data from the API.

 **Login**
 The site presents a login form and verifies the provided credentials with the backend (`POST /login`).
 Once logged in, the user can see the home page.